maykinmedia/open-product/docs/development/security.rst

-Security measures in Open Producten
+Security measures in Open Product
 ===================================

-The following is a non-exhaustive list of configurations in Open Producten to enhance security.
+The following is a non-exhaustive list of configurations in Open Product to enhance security.

 Nginx template considerations
 -----------------------------

-When deploying Open Producten on a VM, nginx is used as a reverse proxy.
+When deploying Open Product on a VM, nginx is used as a reverse proxy.
 A number of headers are set in the virtual host:

 ``Referrer-Policy: "same-origin";``
-    the ``HTTP_REFERER`` header is sent only to Open Producten pages
+    the ``HTTP_REFERER`` header is sent only to Open Product pages

 ``X-XSS-Protection: "1; mode=block";``
     note that this is not honored by most browsers anymore, but it doesn't hurt to